Goalball

 What is goalball?

-Goalball is an exciting indoor Paralympic sport, played 3-aside team sport, in which players attack and defend.
+Goalball is an exciting indoor Paralympic sport, which is a 3v3 game, in which players attack and defend.

-Goalball has been played throughout the world ever since, at the highest level, by people who are blind or partially sighted.
-The idea of the game is to score goals by bowling the ball along the floor, past the opposing team.
+Goalball originated after WWII as a method of rehabilitating soldiers who had lost their sight.
+It has been played worldwide ever since, at the highest level, by people who are blind or partially sighted.
+The game aims to score goals by bowling the goalball along the floor, past the opposing team into their goal.
+At the top level, goalball is played over two halves of 12 minutes each, with games lasting for approximately one hour.

 Equipment needed